joedag32/DSSA-5102_Spring2025/README.md

 The USA Olympic Athletes is my Data Gathering & Warehousing project for the Spring 2025 semester.
 I hope to expand on it's scope as we learn more about our upcoming assignments.

 #### Where the data is from<br>
 The [120 years of Olympic history: athletes and results](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results) was shared on kaggle by user rgriffin in 2018.
+They scraped the data from [Sports-Reference.com](https://www.sports-reference.com).
 I accessed the data on 2/8/2025.

 #### How it was collected<br>
 rgriffin scraped the data using R from www.sports-reference.com in May 2018.